rustyeddy/rustyeddy.com/content/iot-project-organic-gardener/dashboard/_index.md

 date: 2022-01-12
 weight: 30
 description: >
-  The dashboard is a WebUI built into the Hub providing a window into your environmental health with real-time data and historic values.
+  The dashboard is a responsive Web Application written with Vue to display historic and real time application data.
+The dashboard allows users to configure the application and switch connected relays.
+Front end developers are welcome, got feedback?
 ---

 ## Dashboard WebApp

 ![Example image](/img/dashboard.png)

-The dashboard is a WebUI built into the Hub providing a window into your environmental health.
+he dashboard is a WebUI built into the Hub providing a window into your environmental health.
 All sensor data is transmitted over a dedicated _MQTT_ _channel_, the channel is comprised of a _path_ that looks like a _directory structure_ or URL path.
 Contained in the path